TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n/tinker_os_android.md

 Please refer to [Building OTA packages](https://source.android.com/docs/core/ota/tools) to build full updates and incremental updates.

 ## A/B boot
-To enable the A/B boot, the following modification needs to be applied.
+To enable the A/B boot, please apply the modification under each directory.

-- u-boot

-  In the directory u-boot, make sure the config CONFIG_ANDROID_AB is enabled.
+- u-boot: In the directory u-boot, make sure the config CONFIG_ANDROID_AB is enabled.
 ```diff
 diff --git a/configs/tinker_board_3n_defconfig b/configs/tinker_board_3n_defconfig
 index a7b28f952b..6779b1a11e 100644